jgretz/ReactBootcamp-Code2017/README.md

 * Add some style to the panels, at a minimum:
     * Your colors should be defined in their own file
     * The search panel and detail panels should have their own files respectively
-    * The left panel should be a different background color than the right
+    * The search panel should be a different background color than the right
     * The selected title should highlight
-    * Add some color to the right panel
+    * Add some color to the detail panel
 * Convert all state and actions to Redux
     * You may use either middleware - both are already hooked in for you